 The Group is formed of the Bank and its affiliate companies.
-Rietumu Banka AS is a commercial bank, providing wide range of financial services both for corporate clients and private individuals.
+JSC "Rietumu Banka" is a commercial bank, providing wide range of financial services both for corporate clients and private individuals.
 The major non-banking companies include leasing and consumer finance companies, repossessed real estate and other repossessed collateral maintenance companies and asset management companies.
 It is the Group's strategy as much to ultimately integrate its subsidiaries into the Bank's management and control systems.
 Activities of the Group companies are financed by the Bank via capital investments and loans.
 In most cases, the Bank owns 100 percent of the shares of its subsidiaries.

-The Group fully owns an asset management company Rietumu Asset Management which specializes in the asset management services including management of individual portfolios for clients.
+The Group fully owns an asset management company JSC "Rietumu Asset Management" which specializes in the asset management services including management of individual portfolios for clients.

-The Bank partly owns and finances a consumer leasing company named InCredit Group SIA, which is registered and operates in Latvia.
-RB Investments SIA group owns most of the real estate that the Bank repossessed, as well as other assets that the Bank took over on defaulted loans.
+The Group also comprises Belorussian leasing business focused on industrial equipment leasing.
+The Bank partly owns and finances a consumer leasing company named SIA "InCredit Group" which is registered and operates in Latvia.
+SIA "RB Investments" group owns most of the real estate that the Bank repossessed, as well as other assets that the Bank took over on defaulted loans.
 Most of the repossessed assets are located in Riga and Riga region.
 RB Investments group rents out a portion of these assets and plans to sell most of its portfolio of assets in the coming years.